Raghav Juyal: Career

-Dance India Dance (season 3)
+Dancing

 Juyal became known when his audition video went viral on YouTube.
-He was a contestant on Dance India Dance 3 (2012), which aired on Zee TV.
+He was a contestant on the first season of Dance India Dance, which aired on Zee TV.
 He was not professionally trained by anyone prior to coming on the show.
 Juyal showcased a new dance style but wasn't selected in the Top 18 by the Grand Master in Mega Audition.
-Later, on public demand, Grand Master Mithun Chakraborty made an exception in the format by reintroducing him on the show as his "trump card" in the wild-card round, through which he entered the competition again.
+Later, on public demand,the show made an exception in the format by reintroducing him on the show as Grand Master Mithun Chakraborty's "trump card" in the wild-card round, through which he entered the competition again.

 Thereafter, Juyal created different dance-forms and reached the finale.
 He was the most popular contestant of the season having garnered the most No. 1 positions in weekly voting.
-At the Grand finale, he was voted with votes in the 2nd runner up position.
+At the grand finale, he was voted with votes in the 2nd runner up position.

-DID Li'L Masters (season 2)

-After DID, Raghav became the skipper of team Raghav Ke Rockstars in DID Li'l masters (season 2) where he choreographed for Saumya Rai and Rohan Parkale.
+After DID, Raghav became the skipper of team Raghav Ke Rockstars in the second season of DID Li'l Masters where he choreographed for Saumya Rai and Rohan Parkale.
 He was the only skipper to lead both of his students to the Grand finale, in which Rohan and Saumya attained 2nd and 3rd runner up positions respectively.

-Dance Ke Superkids

-Raghav then choreographed for Zee TV's show Dance Ke Superkids as the Captain of DID Li'l Masters (season 2) team Yahoo and competed against DID Li'l Masters (season 1) team Wakao – with Dharmesh Yelande as the Captain.
+Raghav then choreographed for Zee TV's show Dance Ke Superkids as the Captain of the second season's DID Li'l Masters team Yahoo and competed against the first season's DID Li'l Masters team Wakao – with Dharmesh Yelande as the Captain.
 In the Grand Finale, his team was declared the winner.